jbtuku/student-webdev-labs/reflection.md

 3. Was there something that you wish had been explained better?

-For this exercise I believe all are explained properly but if functions part can be describe more clear way it will be helpful.Some parts I found little bit confusing.
+For this exercise I believe all are explained properly althought callback functions and fetch part can be describe more clear way it will be helpful.Some parts I found little bit confusing.

-4. Were there other exercises that might have helped you learn this week’s topic a little better?
+1. Were there other exercises that might have helped you learn this week’s topic a little better?

 Javascript format and object exercise.